lski/fn-validate/README.md

 #### Migrate v1 to v2

 - The only real change is the behaviour to combine.
     - Instead of running all the validators by default now requires a an additional true parameter to run all
     - The validators need to passed as an array rather than a dynamic list of parameters.
 - Password validator was removed as it was the only validator that had an inconistent aim of what it tried to achieve.
 Use a combination of the other validators with "combine" for greater flexibilty

+#### Migrate v2 to v3

+- functions generic and generic-async have been removed
+- renamed more-than-or-equal-to changed to greater-than-or-equal-to
+- renamed more-than to greater-than
+- renamed require-with-default to not-default